Why Study PRE at The Purbeck School?

 - KS4- Core PRE- Students are taught in mixed ability groups

-- Our PRE curriculum aims to encourage learners to ‘think like a Philosopher’ and question and analyse and have an inquisitive and investigative approach to the beliefs theories actions events and issues studied.
+- Encourage learners to ‘think like a Philosopher’ to question and analyse and have an inquisitive approach to the philosophical and ethical issues and be able to apply them to their everyday life.

-- Our PRE curriculum aims to develop empathetic and engaged citizens through focusing on beliefs events and issues with a challenging ethical or moral dimension, such as those relating to belief, practice, class, gender, race, intolerance and discrimination.
+- Develop empathetic and engaged citizens through focusing on beliefs events and issues with a challenging ethical or moral dimension, such as those relating to belief, practice, class, gender, race, intolerance and discrimination.

-The key concepts and skills that The Purbeck School PRE curriculum aims to support student progression based on skills needed for GCSE are:
+The key concepts that The Purbeck School Philosophy Religion and Ethics curriculum aims to support student progression in are: